aapo-kossi/city-of-gold/README.md

 reinforcement learning methods and models in a complex, procedurally generated environment with interactions between multiple players.
 As game mechanics alone [do not generally fall under copyright](https://www.khuranaandkhurana.com/2025/03/04/copyright-in-the-gaming-industry-protecting-game-developers-rights/)
-, this repository can be freely distributed and is licensed under Apache 2.0.
+, this repository can be distributed, given the included license terms are followed.

 ## Installation